 \item for $1 \leq i \leq l$, and any tuple $\vec t$ from $\bar a$,

 \end{enumerate} In the expansions, actually $\bar R$, $\bar S$ act as new relations.

 The Ehrenfeucht-Fra\"{i}ss\'{e} game for $\mathscr L^s_{\infty\omega}$ is the pebble game with $s$ pairs of pebbles, denoted by PG$^s$.
-In a play of PG$^s(\mathscr A, \mathscr B)$, there are $s$ (or less) vertices in each of $\mathscr A$ and $\mathscr B$ covered by pebbles.
-In each move, each player can do nothing, move one pebble or add a new pebble (but on each structures there can be at most $s$ pebbles).
+In a play of PG$^s(\mathscr A, \mathscr B)$, there are $s$ or less vertices in each of $\mathscr A$ and $\mathscr B$ covered by pebbles.
+In each move, each player either does nothing, moves one pebble or adds a new pebble (but on each structures there can be at most $s$ pebbles).
 If the duplicator can make sure the two covered substructures are always isomorphic, then she wins PG$^s(\mathscr A, \mathscr B)$.
 For the details readers can turn to Chapter 3 of \cite{ebbinghaus2005finite}.

 Now let $\mathcal L^{m, r, k, s}$ be the sublogic of $\mathcal L$ such that for any $\phi$ in it, \begin{itemize} \item $lqr(\phi)\leq m$, \item $mva(\phi)\leq r$, \item $height(\phi) \leq k$. \item at most $s$ element variables occur in $\phi$